Real sed patterns for log analysis: extract errors, filter time ranges, anonymize PII, parse …

 Summary

-In 2023, I built a serverless analytics pipeline for a Calgary-based SaaS company.
+I once built a serverless analytics pipeline.
 The requirements seemed straightforward:

 - Process user activity events from SQS queue